 Symptom tracking, balanced appraisals, and sleep supports.

-Differences across alcohol, opioids, stimulants, cannabis, nicotine.
+Differences across alcohol, opioids, stimulants, cannabis, and nicotine coping patterns.

 Word→image→video exposures; interoceptive practice.